SolerSoft/Refract/docs/index.md

 <img src="Images/RGSamp01.png" width=400> &nbsp; &nbsp; <img src="Images/RGSamp02.png" width=400>

-This works great for screenshots and video capture, but it doesn't allow you to *play* the game on your Portrait.
-That's where Refract comes in.
+This works great for screenshots and video captures, but it doesn't allow you to actually *play* the game on your Portrait.
+That's where **Refract** comes in.

-Refract uses the color and depth information coming from ReGlass to **dynamically generate** a holographic scene with multiple camera angles.
+Refract uses the color and depth information coming from ReGlass to *dynamically generate* a holographic scene with multiple camera angles.
 The holographic scene is then rendered on the Portrait in real-time.

 ## System Requirements
 As you can imagine, Refract works best on high-end systems.
 Refract is essentially running two games at the same time, but I have done what I can to support as many systems as possible.
 Several settings can be adjusted, and I've included a whole section below on improving performance.